PunishXIV/Splatoon/Presets/Dawntrail/Raids/Ultimate - Dancing Mad/Phase 1.md

 ```

 ### **[Script]** [Beta] **[UNTESTED]** P1 Tele-trouncing + Graven Image 3
-Self-only helper for late-P1 Tele-trouncing and Graven Image 3.
+Self-only helper for late-P1 Tele-trouncing and the third Graven Image.
 For Tele-trouncing, it reads your two arrow debuffs: matching arrows use the fixed arrow direction and move from inner to outer after the debuff falls off, while different arrows use your configured X direction.
-For Graven Image 3, it reads your sleep/confusion tether and sends you to the configured cross direction, inner for sleep and outer for confusion.
+For the third Graven Image, it reads your sleep/confusion tether and sends you to the configured cross direction, inner for sleep and outer for confusion.

 Configuration:
 - Set Tele-trouncing: X direction to your group's X spot for different-arrow debuffs.